-I've probably given this soup recipe to over 100 people.
+I've probably given this recipe to over 100 people.
 That is not an exaggeration.
-This soup is really that good!
+It is really that good!
 This pumpkin coconut soup was inspired by another version given to me by Steven Acuff over 12 years ago, and I have been serving this up with gratitude ever since.
-Steven is an American nutritional consultant who changed my life, and reframed my thinking about health.
+Steven is an American nutritional consultant who changed my life, and re-framed my thinking about health.
 He has a long history with macrobiotics and whole foods, and like so many others, was taught by Michio Kushi, and inspired by the great Sally Fallon and Weston A Price.
-He passed his wealth of knowledge onto me in a series of group lectures and 1:1 private sessions, and I have never looked back, utilizing what I learnt from him every day.
+He passed his wealth of knowledge onto me in a series of group lectures and 1:1 private sessions, and I have never looked back, utilizing what I learned from him every day.

 He introduced me to the health benefits of coconut, soaking raw nuts and seeds, and alkalinity.
 He also introduced me to the fabulous Doctor Mercola.
 Steven lectures all over the world, and it is truly a life changing experience.
 If you can sign up for one of his seminars do it!
 The next best thing is to sign onto his site and check out the wealth of information.
 The Nutritional Guidance List Of Foods is the most accessed page on the site, and it remains my bible guide for eating whole foods.